cybergrrl/scoutaloud/content/travels/balkans/ljubljana.md

 - [x] take a ~~bike~~ scooter ride to Tivoli park
 - [ ] Plečnik walking tour
 - [x] visit the castle with the funicular
+- [ ] buy snacks and travel food for our train journey to Vienna

 ### Foods to try: